School of Teacher Education Staff

-Xiaoxia Huang is an assistant professor of Instructional Design in the School of Teacher Education at Western Kentucky University.
+Xiaoxia Huang is an associate professor of Instructional Design in the School of Teacher Education at Western Kentucky University.
 She received her Ph.D. degree in Instructional Systems from Florida State University.

 She serves on the Boards of Consulting Editors of Educational Technology Research and Development (ETR&D) journal and won the 2015 ETR&D Outstanding Reviewer award.
-She also serves as a reviewer for a number of other journals, including Computers in Human Behavior, Computers & Education, and The Internet and Higher Education.
+She has also served as a reviewer for a number of other journals, such as Computers in Human Behavior, Computers & Education, and The Internet and Higher Education.

 Courses frequently taught (online, graduate level)

 - ID 560 Instructional Design Foundations

 - ID 570 Systematic Instructional Design

 - ID 572 Performance Improvement in the Workplace

 - ID 583 Training Design and Development